QCAFrankBlokdijk/1701QCA-Assessment1/replicationproject/replication.md

 # Assessment 1: Replication project

 ## FOREWORD ##
 I've had to change this project due to the limitations placed on me by COVID-19 and its restrictions.
-Therefore, this project began as a temperature gauge, but rather than starting from scratch I've made the decision to repurpose the temperature sensore on the microbit.
+Therefore, this project began as a temperature gauge, but rather than starting from scratch I've made the decision to repurpose the temperature sensor on the microbit.
 Therefore, this project has become something else entirely.
 I hope you understand.

 ## Temperature Gauge: The Engaugening of Morse ##
 ### Morse Cold ###